waku-org/specs/standards/core/rln-contract.md

 The parameters of existing memberships MUST NOT change if the _Owner_ updates global parameters.
 The contract MAY restrict extensions for memberships created before the latest parameter update.

-The _Owner_ MUST be able to pause any of the following contract functionalities:
+The _Owner_ MUST be able to pause any of the functionalities (see definition above).
-- register a membership;
-- extend a membership;
-- withdraw a deposit.

 At some point, the _Owner_ SHOULD renounce their privileges, and the contract MUST become immutable.